NaimElijah/Analysis_and_Design_of_Software_Systems_Project/docs/Instructions.md

 ## Shift Management Instructions

 ### Overview
-The Assignment Management allows you to manage shifts and employee assignments.
-Different options are available based on user permissions.
+The Shift Management System allows you to create, update, and manage shifts for employees.
+Different actions are available depending on your permissions.

 ### Getting Started
-1. When you enter the Assignment Management, you'll see the Assignment Management Menu with numbered options.
-2. Enter the number corresponding to your desired action and press Enter.
+1. From the main menu, select the **Shifts** option by entering the number `2` and pressing Enter.
+2. You will enter the Shift Management System and see a list of shift-related actions.

 ### Features

-#### Shift Viewing
+#### Shift Management
-- **View All Shifts**: See a list of all shifts in the system
+- **View All Shifts**: Display a list of all scheduled shifts in the system.
-- **View Shift Details**: Enter a shift ID to see its complete information
+- **View Shift Details**: Enter a shift ID to view the full details of a specific shift.
-- **View Employee Assignments**: See which shifts an employee is assigned to

-#### Shift Management (requires ASSIGN_EMPLOYEE permission)
-When you select "Shift Management," you'll see a submenu with these options:

-1. **Assign Employees to Shift**: Add an employee to a specific shift
-2. **Remove Employee from Shift**: Remove an employee from a shift
-3. **Modify Required Roles**: Change the roles required for a shift
-4. **Create Full Week of Shifts**: Create shifts for an entire week (Sunday-Saturday)
-    - You'll need to specify a Sunday start date
-    - Define the roles required for all shifts in the week
-    - The system will create morning and evening shifts for each day
+- **Add Shift**: Manually create a new shift (requires CREATE_SHIFT permission).
+- **Add Weekly Shifts**: Generate a full week's schedule of shifts automatically (requires CREATE_SHIFT permission).
+- **Edit Shifts**: Modify the details of an existing shift (requires UPDATE_SHIFT permission).
+- **Delete Shifts**: Remove an existing shift from the schedule (requires DELETE_SHIFT permission).
+- **Back to Main Menu**: Return to the Employee Module main menu.

 ---

-## Availability Management Instructions TODO
+## Assignment Management Instructions

 ### Overview
-The XXXX Management allows you to manage employees, roles, and permissions within the system.
-Different options are available based on user permissions.
+The Assignment Management System allows you to assign employees to specific shifts and manage their participation.
+Different actions are available depending on your permissions.

 ### Getting Started
-1. When you start the XXXX Management, you'll see a main menu with numbered options.
-2. Enter the number corresponding to your desired action and press Enter.
+1. From the main menu, select the **Assignment Board** option by entering the number `3` and pressing Enter.
+2. You will enter the Assignment Management System and see a list of assignment-related actions.

 ### Features

+#### Assignment Management
+- **Assign Employees to a Shift**: Select a shift and assign employees based on their roles and availability (requires ASSIGN_EMPLOYEE permission).
+- **Remove Employee from Shift**: Remove an employee who has already been assigned to a shift (requires REMOVE_EMPLOYEE_FROM_SHIFT permission).
+- **Back to Main Menu**: Return to the Employee Module main menu.

+---

+## Availability Management Instructions

+### Overview
+The Availability Management System allows employees to mark their availability for upcoming shifts.
+This helps shift managers assign employees according to their availability status.

+### Getting Started
+1. From the main menu, select the **Availability Board** option by entering the number `4` and pressing Enter.
+2. You will enter the Availability Management System and see a table listing the shifts for the week.
+3. You can update your availability by selecting a shift number and marking yourself as available or not available.

+### Features

+#### Availability Management
+- **View Weekly Availability**: See a list of all your upcoming shifts and current availability status.
+- **Update Availability**: Select a shift by its number and mark yourself as Available (`Y`) or Not Available (`N`).
+- **Save Changes**: After updating, availability will be saved automatically.
+- **Back to Main Menu**: Return to the Employee Module main menu.

 ---